deel-ai/xplique/README.md

 <br>

 <p align="center">
     🦊 <b>Xplique</b> (pronounced <i>\ɛks.plik\</i>) is a Python toolkit dedicated to explainability.
 The goal of this library is to gather the state of the art of Explainable AI to help you understand your complex neural network models.
-Originally built for Tensorflow's model it also works for Pytorch's model partially.
+Originally built for Tensorflow's model it also works for PyTorch models partially.

   <br>
+  <a href="https://deel-ai.github.io/xplique/">📘 <strong>Explore Xplique docs</strong></a>
+    |
-  <a href="https://deel-ai.github.io/xplique/"><strong>Explore Xplique docs »</strong></a>
+  <a href="https://deel-ai.github.io/xplique/latest/tutorials/"><strong>Explore Xplique tutorials</strong> 🔥</a>
   <br>
   <br>
   <a href="https://deel-ai.github.io/xplique/latest/api/attributions/api_attributions/">Attributions</a>